iredmail/dockerized/README.md

 ./run_all_in_one.sh
 ```

-Notes:

-- On first run, it needs to update SpamAssassin rules and ClamAV virus
+On first run, it will generate a self-signed ssl cert (if no cert exists under
-  signature database, so it may take some time to finish, please be patient.
+`/opt/iredmail/ssl/`).
+This may take a long time, please be patient.

+Each time you run the container, few tasks will be ran:

+- Update SpamAssassin rules.
+- Update ClamAV virus signature database.

 # Exposed network ports